sunmachine/batch-paper/README.md

    - "node not found": Restart your Terminal/Command Prompt or reinstall Node.js
    - Permission errors (macOS/Linux): Add `sudo` before commands
    - Path issues: Make sure you're in the correct directory
+   - "batch-paper: command not found": Run `npm link` in the project directory
+   - To remove global command: Run `npm unlink` in the project directory

 ## For Developers